Arturomtz8/de-zoomcamp-project/README.md

  - [Google Looker Studio](https://lookerstudio.google.com)

 ## Data pipeline
-A lot of the orchestration of the project is done via Github Actions located in [link to code](.github/workflows/) and Prefect [link to code](src/flows/).
+A lot of the orchestration of the project is done via Github Actions located in [.github/workflows/](.github/workflows/) and Prefect [src/flows/](src/flows/).

 Github Actions is mainly used for running jobs (python scripts and dbt commands) via cronjob and Prefect is responsible for creating the flows and connecting to Google Cloud services in a secure way using [Blocks](https://docs.prefect.io/concepts/blocks/) and [Secrets](https://discourse.prefect.io/t/how-to-securely-store-secrets-in-prefect-2-0/1209).